Machine Relations

 • Muck Rack's analysis of over one million links cited by ChatGPT found that 89% of those citations originated from earned media.
 The implication for AI companies is direct: the citations that produce AI search recommendations come from editorial coverage, not from owned content or paid distribution.

 • Guaranteed placement models are significantly better for AI companies than traditional PR retainers.
 The market moves too fast to pay for effort without guaranteed results.
-A retainer that charges monthly regardless of placement outcomes is a liability in a category where the citation window closes quickly as incumbents build moats.

 The market context that makes this urgent